gaelcolas/datum/README.md

 ## Under the hood

-Although Datum has been primarily targeted at DSC Configuration Data, it can be used in other context where the hierachical model and lookup makes sense.
+Although Datum has been primarily targeted at DSC Configuration Data, it can be used in other contexts where the hierachical model and lookup makes sense.

 ### Building a Datum Hierarchy

-The Datum hierarchy, similar to Puppet and Hiera, is defined typically in a [**Datum.yml**](.\Datum\tests\Integration\assets\DSC_ConfigData\Datum.yml) at the base of the Config Data files.
+The Datum hierarchy, similar to [Puppet's Hiera](https://puppet.com/docs/puppet/5.0/hiera_intro.html), is defined typically in a [**Datum.yml**](.\Datum\tests\Integration\assets\DSC_ConfigData\Datum.yml) at the base of the Config Data files.
-Although Datum comes only with a built-in _Datum File Provider_ (Not SHIPS) supporting the **JSON, Yaml, and PSD1** format, it can call external PowerShell modules implementing the Provider functionalities.
+Although Datum comes only with a built-in _Datum File Provider_ (Not [SHIPS](https://github.com/PowerShell/SHiPS)) supporting the **JSON, Yaml, and PSD1** format, it can call external PowerShell modules implementing the Provider functionalities.

-#### Root Branches
+#### Datum Tree's Root Branches

 A branch of the Datum Tree would be defined within the DatumStructure of the Datum.yml like so: